dx314/porkbun-dyndns/README.md

 Porkbun DynDNS is a simple, lightweight service that connects to the Porkbun.com API to update a specified domain or subdomain with the local network IP address of the machine it is running on.
 This can be helpful in creating a dynamic DNS service for your domain registered with Porkbun.

+- Great for mobile development and testing (point at local server)
+- Great for home servers on dynamic IP addresses.

 ## Requirements

 - Go 1.16 or later
 - A Porkbun account with a registered domain
 - Porkbun API key and secret
+- Domain registered with Porkbun.com

 ## Installation